-The information relating to ownership of equity securities of Aastrom by certain beneficial owners and management is incorporated by reference to the Proxy Statement as set forth under the caption "General Information -- Stock Ownership of Certain Beneficial Owners and Management."
+The information relating to ownership of our equity securities by certain beneficial owners and management is incorporated by reference to the Proxy Statement as set forth under the caption "General Information-Stock Ownership of Certain Beneficial Owners and Management."

 ITEM 13.
 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS